David Axon: Early life

 David Axon was born in Doncaster in the county of Yorkshire, England, to an English father and Welsh mother.
 He studied at the University of Durham (Hatfield College), where he earned a BSc in Physics in 1972.
 In 1978 he completed his Ph.D. at the same institution under the direction of Arnold Wolfendale.
 He subsequently held research fellowships at the University of Sussex, University College London and the Institute of Astronomy at the University of Cambridge.

 Career

 In 1983 Axon was appointed to a faculty position at the University of Manchester where he taught Physics and carried out research at the Nuffield Radio Astronomy Laboratory at Jodrell Bank Observatory.
 In 1993 he took up an appointment at the Space Telescope Science Institute in Baltimore where he was the instrument scientist responsible for the NICMOS near infra-red camera.
 He returned to Manchester in 1998 but the following year was appointed Professor and Head of the Department of Physical Sciences at the University of Hertfordshire.
 From 2002–2008 he was Professor and Chair of the Physics Department at RIT.
 He maintained a research chair at Hertfordshire.
+Axon returned to the UK in 2009 to become the Head of the School of Mathematical and Physical Sciences at the University of Sussex.